Body of Salvador Dali exhumed for paternity test

 The 61-year-old woman says her mother, who was a maid in one of Dali's seasonal homes in Port Lligat, maintained a clandestine relationship with the artist.
 Abel wants a paternity test.

-A stone slab had to be removed before forensic scientists could access the body, which has been resting in The Dali Theatre and Museum in Figueres, Spain since Dali's death in 1989.
+A stone slab had to be removed before forensic scientists could access the body, which has been resting in The Dali Theatre and Museum in Figueres since Dali's death in 1989.

 They collected samples of DNA from the hair and teeth of the embalmed body, Abel's lawyer says.
 Results are expected within two weeks.

-Note: This story was updated to include a statement from the Salvador Dali Foundation.